cmpadden/dagster-databricks-components-demo/README.md

 - Explore scheduling and sensor capabilities for automated pipeline execution
 - Integrate with your existing CI/CD workflows

-## Contributing

-This demo showcases the core concepts of Dagster Components with Databricks.
-Feel free to extend it with additional features like:

-- Multiple job configurations
-- Custom metadata extraction
-- Error handling and retry logic
-- Integration with other data platforms

-For more information about Dagster Components, visit the [official documentation](https://docs.dagster.io/concepts/components).
+For more information about Dagster Components, visit the [official documentation](https://docs.dagster.io/).